NicoCampa/Master_Thesis_RAG_Benchmarking/README.md

-# MasterThesisRAG
+# Master_Thesis_RAG_Benchmarking

-MasterThesisRAG is a comprehensive benchmarking framework for Retrieval-Augmented Generation (RAG) systems.
+Master_Thesis_RAG_Benchmarking is a comprehensive benchmarking framework for Retrieval-Augmented Generation (RAG) systems.
 It evaluates multiple retrieval strategies and incorporates various generative models to assess performance across key metrics such as faithfulness, answer relevancy, and context precision.

 ## Table of Contents
 - [Features](#features)